Wednesday, December 27, 2017

 There are con artists with no training whatsoever, not even a basic diploma in psychology, running companies that advertise in newspapers, setting up their own endorsement agencies, and even their own training centres.
 They 'diagnose' you and often charge the earth, too.

-So when you need a psychologist, how do you avoid the cons?
-I had the look yesterday at the social media (Facebook and LinkedIn) of several leading lights in the community and then I compared it to some known crooks.
+I had a look yesterday at the social media (Facebook and LinkedIn) of several leading lights in the community and then I compared it to some known crooks.

-The legitimate people were posting cartoons of owls, photos of their lunch, moaning about their kids, giggling about silly things that happened to them, sharing jokes - and very occasionally commenting on a psychological issue.
+The legitimate people were posting cartoons of owls, photos of their lunch, moaning about their kids, giggling about silly things that happened to them, sharing jokes—and very occasionally commenting on a psychological issue.

-The cons had a steady stream consisting of shares of journal articles, press articles, motivational quotes and their own evil advertising.
+The cons had a steady stream consisting of shares of journal articles, press articles, motivational quotes, and their own evil advertising.

-should know that cons make up fake associations.Yes, it doesn't take much to register an
+Also, you should know that cons make up fake associations.
+Yes, it doesn't take much to register an association, and as anyone can be a therapist in many places, nobody cares who's proper and who isn't.

 Depressing, right?
 The cons looked so damn good that if I didn't know better, I'd consult them!

-Sourcing specialists, say those who work with eating disorders or
+Sourcing specialists, say those who work with eating disorders or autism, is best done through your national hospital network and public universities.

 Then, do a little spying on their social media.
 One thing that stood out from my looking around is that professionals have connections to universities.
 They don't necessarily work in them but they'll have friends there.

 So, see who their friends are.
 If you see their pals are from recognisable unis, you're probably okay.
+Like with me—I've got the uni ties and the hours logged.

 Did you like this?
 Then you may enjoy this, “If it’s quackery, why is it working for me?”